 The old saying goes, ” The way to a man’s heart is through his stomach.”
 Well my saying goes, “The way to anyone’s heart is with chocolate.”
 Especially when you present these adorable cupcakes.
 What a wonderful way to say I love you!
 Some believe Red Velvet cake originally came from Down South and was once the signature dessert at the Waldorf Astoria, in the 1920s.
 Red Velvet cake has become an American favorite more recently.

 Sprinkles in Beverly Hills makes a very popular Red Velvet cupcake.
 People line up outside to buy one of these yummers.
 I thought it might be fun to remake them skinny!
 They taste sinfully delicious when frosted with my Skinny Cream Cheese Frosting.
-And, one of these dreamy cakes has 225 calories, 7.7g fat and 6 Weight Watchers POINTS PLUS.
-Just one of Sprinkles Red Velvet cupcakes has 497 calories and almost 27 grams of fat!
+One of these dreamy cakes has 220 calories, 5g fat and 9 Blue WW Freestyle SmartPoints, and 10 Green.

 Prep Time: 15 minutes (including the frosting)

 Bake time: 25-35 minutes

 1 box Duncan Hines Devils Food Cake Mix

 1 (3.4 oz) package of instant chocolate pudding mix

 1 cup buttermilk